We care deeply about our students and, above all, your safety. That is why we launched our Annual Safe Driving Campaign.

 • Driver risk premium: If you have one or more excessive speeding tickets, you pay a driver risk premium.

-• Fine: Ticket fines increase further over the speed limit you drive.
+• Fine: Ticket fines increase further for every speed limit you exceed.

-• Vehicle Impoundment: Besides the violation ticket fine and driver risk premium, police can immediately impound your vehicle for seven days if you’re travelling more than 40 km/hour over the speed limit.
+• Vehicle Impoundment: In addition to the violation ticket fine and driver risk premium, police can immediately impound your vehicle for seven days if you travel more than 40 km/hour over the speed limit.

-• Gas: When you increase your speed or when your speed varies too frequently, your fuel consumption goes up.
+• Gas: Your fuel consumption increases when you increase your speed or when your speed varies too frequently.

 TIPS TO STAY SAFE